How do I apply to be an Environmental Biology-Zoology, Integrative Biology, or Zoology major?

 Students seeking financial aid should contact the Office of Financial Aid.

-What majors does the Department of Integrative Biology offer?
+What majors are offered by the Department of Integrative Biology?

 We offer the following undergraduate degrees:

-How do I decide which department major is right for me?
+How do I decide which major is right for me?

 What is the difference between a degree in Integrative Biology and Zoology?